3 Critical Strategies for Growing Your Personal Brand

 What is a Personal Brand (and How do you Build One)?

-In a layman’s term, it refers to how people see you as the owner or representative of a business organization.
+In a layman’s terms, it refers to how people see you as the owner or representative of a business organisation.

-You’ll be surprised to know that most of us already have a personal brand and don’t really need to create one.
-Especially, if you associate your name while writing a blog and have linked that blog to your social networking profile (like Linkedin, Twitter or any other) – the moment you Google anything that’s related to your blog – your name will probably come up on the first page.
+Primarily, if you associate your name while writing a blog and have linked that blog to your social networking profile (like Linkedin, Twitter or any other) – the moment you Google anything that’s related to your blog – your name will probably come up on the first page.

 Besides, even if you’ve created a profile on any social media site, you’ll still find your name appear in SERPs (Search engine result pages) – when you Google your name followed by any other personal detail (such as your contact info).

 Creating a personal brand is not enough to become successful and emerge as market leaders.
-Your brand needs to be strong enough to dominate over other brands.
-So, below I’ve listed top 3 strategies that will help in building (and growing) your personal brand:

 1. Avoid Imitating Other Brands, Be Yourself.

 However, come to think of it, you want to create a personal brand that lets other people see your business as a unique online identity, but that’s not about imitating someone’s else brand.

-While gifting flowers can surely bring a smile on your loved one face, but taking out time and finding a shop that offers a custom designed bouquet will definitely make the smile even more dazzling.
+While gifting flowers can surely bring a smile on your loved one face, but taking out time and finding a shop that offers a custom designed bouquet will make their smile even more dazzling.

 2. Create a Killer Content Strategy.

 When it comes to creating a personal brand, most (if not all) of the startups because of low budget fail to fuel growth.

 You can also associate your offerings with your personal brand by writing good content – be it a blog, social media posts, or anything that speaks about your area of expertise.

-The moment you launch your website – and start writing a blog, sending newsletters, etc. – you become a publisher.
+The moment you launch your website – and start writing a blog, sending newsletters, you become a publisher.

 3. Find Ways The Help Add More Value To Your Brand.

 Did someone post something utterly ridiculous about your brand in your network posts, or as a feedback on your website?

 Here are a few tips to add more value to your brand:

-- Address all your customer needs: Make sure to meet all your customer needs in the most efficient manner possible.
+Address all your customer needs: Make sure to meet all your customer needs in the most efficient manner possible.
 For this, keep a tab on all of their problems and try to know what they expect from your brand.
 Also, stay in touch with your customers regularly, so that you can address their needs anytime and not only when they need something.

-- Know your competition: Always look out what your competitors are doing.
-Doing so, will help you learn about offering your customers with unique solutions – that is better than what your competitors’ are providing.
+Know your competition: Always look out what your competitors are doing.
+Doing so will help you learn about offering your customers with unique solutions – that is better than what your competitors’ are providing.

-- Reward your loyal customers: Almost every customer wants something in return to stick with you and your brand.
+Reward your loyal customers: Almost every customer wants something in return to stick with you and your brand.
 It could be gift certificates, discounts, or offers for taking up your products or services in the future.

 You need to let your target audience know about your brand “inside and out”, need to increase your brand value, and market your content to drive users’ attention.

-Sophia is a trained WordPress developer working with WordPrax Ltd.- A leading HTML to WordPress conversion services company.
+Author Bio: Sophia is a trained WordPress developer working with WordPrax Ltd.- A leading HTML to WordPress conversion services company.
 If you’re planning to convert HTML site to WordPress theme for a brilliant online presence, she can help you.
 Some stunning articles related to website markup conversions can be found under her name.